Amar-Aliaga/MatrixLib/README.md

 | Transpose (in-place) | O(N²) | Square matrices only |
 | Transpose (copy) | O(M×N) | Rectangular matrices |

-## Parallelization Strategy

-**Current Implementation**: Single-threaded.
-The `<thread>` header is included but no parallel execution is implemented.

-**Parallelization Potential**: Matrix multiplication is the primary candidate for parallelization since each result element computation is independent.
-Proposed strategy:

-1. **Row-wise Distribution**: Assign each output row to a separate thread
-2. **Thread Pool**: Use up to M threads for M-row matrices with optimal resource management
-3. **Threshold-based**: Enable parallelization only for matrices above certain size thresholds

-**Performance Considerations**:
-- **Memory Layout**: Contiguous storage provides excellent spatial locality
-- **In-place Operations**: Compound operators minimize memory allocations
-- **Trade-offs**: Parallelization would improve performance for large matrices at the cost of increased complexity

 ## Building
 ```bash